szhaolab/public_ATAC/Step1_ENCODE/ATAC-seq pipeline input/README.md

 "atac.true_rep_only": true,
 "atac.align_only": true

-	•	Disable IDR and cross-correlation steps
+Disable IDR and cross-correlation steps.
-	•	Use only true replicates
+Use only true replicates.
-	•	Run alignment only (skip peak calling and downstream analysis)
+Run alignment only (skip peak calling and downstream analysis).

 ⸻